January 23, 2023, 1:08 pm

 Bucks add depth

-TRADE: The Milwaukee Bucks trade Jordan Nwora and George Hill to the Charlotte Hornets for Cody Martin and Nick Richards
+Please note that this trade was expanded to a four-team deal: The Milwaukee Bucks trade Jordan Nwora and George Hill to the Charlotte Hornets for Cody Martin and Nick Richards

 This was a cheap way for the Bucks to add wing depth.
 As I’ve reiterated countless times on the Bird Rights Podcast, there is no such thing as too much wing depth in today’s NBA.
 Here, the Bucks gave up Nwora and George Hill for Cody Martin and took on Nick Richards.
 They were able to retain all of their draft capital and are trying to make a subsequent move involving Grayson Allen and some of those picks.
 Hill is not a rotation player for Milwaukee at this point, and Nwora always felt like he was bound to be traded once he signed that contract this summer.
 Cody Martin, meanwhile, has two more years on his deal after this year with a non-guaranteed season in 2025-26 at a very manageable $7-$8.6 million per year.
 As long as the Bucks are competitors, they seem willing to pay the tax, and if things change, Martin has a very tradeable contract.